savvyt/twitter/README.md

 ### Send Pub/Sub messages to BigQuery via Dataflow

-Now that the VM works and the Python script can run on the VM, you need a Dataflow job to take the messages that Pub/Sub will receive while the streaming script is running and send those messages to BigQuery.
+Now that the VM works and the Python script can run on the VM, you need a Dataflow job to take the messages that Pub/Sub will receive while the streaming script is running and transform and send those messages to BigQuery.
 To do that, you can use a GCP template for connecting Pub/Sub to BigQuery:

 (Photo of template)